meshonline/DragonFly/README.md

 3. Windows.

 ### Usage:
-1. Plug the Kinect xbox 360 device into the USB port.
-2. Install the latest Freenect driver.
+1. Install the latest Freenect driver.
-3. Install OpenCV 2.x
+2. Install OpenCV 2.x
-4. Set path for include directory and lib directory.
+3. Set path for include directory and lib directory.
-5. Build and run.
-6. Mark joints with different colors.
+4. Mark joints with different colors.
+5. Plug the Kinect xbox 360 device into the USB port.
+6. Build and run.
+7. [Optional]Fine tune the colors.
+   Press 'l' key to switch the mode, 'Up' and 'Down' arrow key to change the color.
-7. Perform actions.
+8. Perform actions.
-8. Press 'ESC' to exit.
+9. Press 'esc' key to exit.

 ### To do:
-The hip center and the neck are difficult to mark colors.
+1. [Solved]The hip center and the neck are difficult to mark colors, consider to generate them automatically.
+2. The result is terrible due to the poor light source.